 Expression and emotions

 Artwork for comics to embed archeological research into narratives to inspire pedagogical approaches, and to be used as classroom aids.

-Images of the Angel of the North physically created and digitally manipulated through inversion, to explore the way public art imprints our social psyche.
+Giclee prints of the Angel of the North physically created with watercolour, ink and scraping, then digitally manipulated through inversion, to explore the way public art imprints our social psyche.

 A personal project, begun in the North-East, taking landscapes and re-imaging them through colour and line - making the everyday something special.